JoRugg/Jruggles/Resume.md

 ---
 {:style="margin: 0 0 .25rem 0"}

-{% include resume-heading.html title="San Diego Supercomputer Center: <br /> Developer Intern" date="Jun.
-2023 - Jun.
+{% include resume-heading.html title="San Diego Supercomputer Center: <br />Developer Intern" date="Jun.
+2023–Jun.
 2025"%}

 - Collaborated with a rotating team of developers to modernize an Alzheimer's research database, built with React, SQL, and Go.
 - Frequently transitioned between different areas of development, creating and integrating new front-end UI elements to best fit the evolving needs of stakeholders.
 - Solved problems through effective communication between developers in daily meetings and pair programming sessions.
 - Researched and experimented with code to become familiar with mobile app development and the capabilities of Kotlin and Jetpack Compose.

-{% include resume-heading.html title="UC San Diego: <br /> CSE Tutor" date="Sep.
-2022 - Jun.
+{% include resume-heading.html title="UC San Diego: <br />CSE Tutor" date="Sep.
+2022–Jun.
 2025"%}

 - Aided students in completing and debugging programming assignments via one-on-one tutoring and class discussion boards.
 - Deepened familiarity with and understanding of Java and C.